revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/04-Components.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-A template just like regular HTML that renders a view, or user interface, in the browser.
+A template is just like regular HTML that renders a view, or user interface, in the browser.

 When you generate an Angular application with the Angular CLI, the `app.component.html` file is the default template containing placeholder HTML.